Undergraduate Application Process

 2) Your Artistic Portfolio

 A portfolio is a collection of the strongest creative work that represents you - your artistic interests and experiences in art, digital media, design, and related areas.
 It should contain the best creative work you have made including: films/videos, animations, digital imaging, traditional art (drawings, paintings, photography, sculpture, mixed media), web design, creative blogs, writing samples, and even work in math, science, technology, business, music, or other areas.
-The total file size limit is 60MB for your portfolio upload.
-Compress or zip your files prior to uploading if you think you may exceed that limit.
+You may want to compress or zip your files prior to uploading if you think your files are too large.
+The portfolio must include:

 Please keep in mind that we DO NOT accept USB drives, CDs or DVDs – only digital files uploaded to SLIDEROOM.